FelixDamrau/OpenLigaDbLlm/README.md

 ## MCP Server

 The `McpServer` project implements an MCP server that exposes tools for interacting with the OpenLigaDb API.
 These tools can be used by an MCP-compatible client (like the included ChatClient) to retrieve data from OpenLigaDb.

+### MCP Server Tools

+The MCP server exposes the following tools:

+- `getAvailableLeagues`: Gets all available leagues
+- `getFilteredLeagues`: Gets all available leagues that match the given filter
+- `getAllTeams`: Gets all teams for the given league in the given season
+- `echo`: Echoes the given message.
+This tool is mainly for debugging purposes.

 ## ChatClient